Jinson Johnson

-Naib Subedar Jinson Johnson (born 15 March 1991) is an Indian middle-distance runner and an Indian Army Junior Commissioned Officer (JCO) who specialises in the 800 and 1500 metres event.
-He participated in the 800 metres event at the 2016 Summer Olympics.
-In 2018 Commonwealth Games he finished fifth setting a new national record in the 1500 metres race by breaking 23 year old record of Bahadur Prasad.
-Later in 2018, he went on to win the gold medal in the men's 1500m at the 2018 Asian Games in Jakarta, Indonesia with a timing of 3:44.72 in the final event, as well as a silver medal in 800 metres.
+Jinson Johnson (born 15 March 1991) is an Indian former middle-distance runner.
+He holds the 1500 m national record with a time of 3:35.24 set at 2019 ISTAF Berlin.
+He was honored with the Arjuna Award in 2018.

 Early life

-Johnson was born on 15 March 1991 in the town of Chakkittapara near Perambra in Kozhikode district, Kerala.
+Johnson was born on 15 March 1991 in the town of Chakkittapara in Kozhikode district, Kerala.
 He did his schooling at the St. George's High School in Kulathuvayal and graduation at the Baselius College in Kottayam.
-He trained at the Kerala Sports Council's sports hostel in Kottayam, before joining the Indian Army in 2009.
-As of July 2015, he is posted as a junior commissioned officer at Hyderabad.
-As of 2018, he holds the rank of Naib Subedar.
+He trained at the Kerala Sports Council's sports hostel in Kottayam, before joining the Indian Army in 2009, where he holds the rank of Subedar.

 Career

 Johnson won the silver medal in the 800 meters event of the 2015 Asian Athletics Championships held in Wuhan with a time of 1:49.69.
 He also won three gold medals at the Asian Grand Prix in Thailand the same year.